sagemath/sage-archive-2023-02-01/src/doc/en/developer/manual_git.rst

 A common task during development is to synchronize your local copy of the branch with the branch on trac.
-In particular, assume you downloaded somebody else's branch made some suggestions for improvements on the trac ticket.
+In particular, assume you downloaded somebody else's branch and made some suggestions for improvements on the trac ticket.
 Now the original author incorporated your suggestions into his branch, and you want to get the added changesets to complete your review.
 Assuming that you originally got